wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 2. Open the cloned repository using an IDE such as Visual Studio Code, and make the following changes:

-    1. Expand the `reading-list-front-end` folder, and click the `.env.development` file.
+    1. Expand the `cloud-native-app-developer` folder.
+Then expand the `reading-list-front-end` folder, and click the `.env.development` file.

     2. Enter values for the parameters in the `.env.development` file, as specified in the following table: